 Monthly Reality Check:

-- 120 transactions per month (average)
+- 120 transactions per month (average for most people)

 - 120 × 40 seconds = 80 minutes monthly